By Guest Writer, Lauren Bailey

 Tips for Teaching ESL Adult Learners

-1. Adults in particular always look for real–life application.
+1. Adults in particular always look for

 This is perhaps the most important lesson I learned while teaching adults English.
-Most adults have outgrown the curiosity about everything that young children naturally have.
+Most adults have outgrown their curiosity about everything that young children naturally have.
 As such, adults need an immediate sense of purpose to keep themselves motivated.
 For my class, I usually culled reading material from things like job applications, newspapers, citizenship tests, online reviews of consumer products, etc.

 2. Be aware that just because your students don’t know English doesn’t mean that they aren’t established professionals in their home countries.

 Of course, as an ESL reading teacher, you know intuitively that foreign language proficiency is certainly not an indicator of intelligence or ability.
 Although you may know this theoretically, it can be difficult to understand this precept in practice, especially when you cannot communicate with your students fluently.
-Many of my students were well established professionals—doctors, lawyers, and journalists—in their home countries.
+Many of my students were well-established professionals—doctors, lawyers, and journalists—in their home countries.
 Always respect the fact that your students are just as intelligent as you are, if not more.

 3. Figure out each student’s learning style.

 It can be easier to teach young students based on one learning style, simply because learning styles aren’t necessarily inherent; they’re learned over time.
-Adults, on the other hand have long-established their personal learning styles.
+Adults, on the other hand, have long-established their personal learning styles.
 Be sure you learn each student’s favored style, whether it’s auditory, visual, or kinesthetic, or something else, and try to teach to that style as much as you are able.

 4. Give detailed feedback.

 Young children do not yet have a very developed notion of what it means to “make progress.”
 They’re often happy just being immersed in the learning process.
 Adults, however, need constant feedback in order to keep them motivated.
 As such, be sure to give detailed feedback—including sincere praise and suggestions for improvement.